Let’s be honest.

 The formatting of the book is well structured, and his strategy presentation is very analytical.
 You will get a very detailed read on the thought processes when playing certain hands or positions.
 I recommend this book for players of all levels.

 This book will teach you how to be aggressive and play smart.
-It’s realistic, well thought out, and the author’s format and writing style makes the strategies very easy to understand and follow.Get the book here
+It’s realistic, well thought out, and the author’s format and writing style make the strategies very easy to understand and follow.Get the book here

 #33 – Caro’s Book of Poker Tells